Invariants of Tutte Partitions and a $q$-Analogue: Introduction

-In \cite{brylowski_alguniv}, Brylawski defined the Tutte-Grothendieck ring in order to study functions invariant under decompositions.
-Applied to the category of matroids (up to isomorphism) the universal invariant of that ring is the Tutte polynomial as defined by Crapo.
+In \cite{brylowski_alguniv}, Brylawski defined the Tutte-Grothendieck ring in order to study functions invariant under certain types of decompositions.
+In the category with objects multisets of isomorphism classes of matroids and morphisms these matroid decompositions, the polynomial defined by a universal property coincides with the Tutte polynomial as defined earlier by Crapo.
 In this context, the Tutte-Grothediek invariants satisfy two fundamental recursions with respect to taking matroid minors.

-Since the publication of \cite{JP18}, there has been a good deal of interest in studying $q$-analogues of matroids and polymatroids \cite{BCJ_JCTB,GLJ,CJ22,gorla2019rank,GLJindep,shiromoto19,IMAMURA,shellability}.
+Since the publication of \cite{JP18} and \cite{gorla2019rank,shiromoto19} shortly thereafter, there has been a good deal of interest in studying $q$-analogues of matroids and polymatroids \cite{BCJ_JCTB,GLJ,dir_sum_jur_cer,gorla2019rank,GLJindep,shiromoto19,IMAMURA,shellability}.
 A $q$-matroid is defined in the same way as a matroid: it comprises a modular lattice endowed with a rank function satisfying certain rank axioms.
+The concept of such generalisations of matroids were already evident in Crapo's early work \cite{crapo1964theory}.
 The main difference between the two objects is that while a finite matroid consists of a rank function defined on the lattice of subsets of a finite set, the underlying lattice in the case of a $q$-matroid is the lattice of subspaces of a finite-dimensional vector space.
 We have chosen to present our results to encompass both the matroid and $q$-matroid case.
 That is, for most of the paper, $M$ denotes either a matroid or a $q$-matroid, with the matroid case often emerging as a result of the specialization $q \longrightarrow 1$.